 - The value of the non-marital property set apart for each spouse

 - The conduct of the parties during the marriage

 Marital property is defined as all property acquired by either spouse after the marriage, except the following:

 - Property acquired by gift, bequest, devise, or descent

 - Property acquired by a spouse after a decree of legal separation

 - Property excluded by valid written agreement of the parties

-Property categorized a separate property shall not become marital properly solely because it may have become commingled with marital property.
+Property categorized as separate property shall not become marital property solely because it may have become commingled with marital property.